sciZer0/7/v/README.md

 The team behind the Worldcoin project — including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO — has an idea on how to collect Public Addresses of billions of unique people.

-The process of collecting involves scanning people's irises with a device called Orb and strives to go in a privacy-preserving manner.
+The process of collecting involves scanning people's irises with a device called Orb and strives to go in a way that is secure and privacy-preserving.

 One Orb collects 700+ Addresses per week on average.
 They are planning to produce 50k+ devices a year.
 If these metrics scale,